-For the past decade, we have accumulated expertise covering the entire product development process, ranging from basic research, T cell engineering and development, and preclinical/clinical assessment.
-Led by industry and academic experts from our base in Singapore, we are dedicated to the commercialization and continued development of our immunotherapy products.
+For the past decade, we have accumulated expertise covering the entire product development process, ranging from basic research, T cell engineering and development, and preclinical/clinical trial and assessment.